 This type of article deals with players that are not quite Indians yet.
 Any look into the Indians minor league system or draft will be located in this section.

 If we agreed on everything, there wouldn't be a point for sites like this, but we try to keep our fights orderly.
 Indians arguments are a different style of article as there are two writers going back and forth rather than just one argument written in essay form.
 These can be some of the more entertaining posts as we often get side-tracked and resort to name calling.
+Also included in this section are episodes of Burning River Radio, an audio version of Indians Arguments available free to download or stream.

 All content on this site has been produced by Burning River Baseball unless otherwise stated.